Generic Name: memantine hydrochloride

-Memantine hydrochloride tablets are a prescription medicine used for the treatment of moderate to severe dementia in people with Alzheimer’s disease.
-Memantine hydrochloride tablets belong to a class of medicines called NMDA (N-methyl-D-aspartate) inhibitors.
+Memantine hydrochloride tablets are a prescription medicine used for the treatment of moderate to severe dementia in people with Alzheimer's disease. memantine hydrochloride tablets belongs to a class of medicines called NMDA (N-methyl-D-aspartate) inhibitors.

 It is not known if memantine hydrochloride tablets are safe and effective in children.

 Who should not take memantine hydrochloride tablets?

 Do not take memantine hydrochloride tablets if you are allergic to memantine or any of the ingredients in

 memantine hydrochloride tablets.
 See the end of this leaflet for a complete list of ingredients in memantine hydrochloride tablets.